-3.7.
-Weighing alternative hypotheses and the calculation of probabilities
+3.7 Weighing alternative hypotheses and the calculation of probabilities

 In medical diagnosis, it is quite usual for the physician to consider alternative hypotheses about what disease or diseases the patient may be suffering from.
-The SP framework provides a model for this process in the way the system builds alternative alignments for any given pattern or set of patterns in New.
+The SP framework provides a model for this process in the way the system builds alternative alignments for any given pattern in New.
 Alignments-and the corresponding diagnoses-may be evaluated as follows.